sofisti/alexandria/README.md

-# sopymodels
+# Alexandria

-Pydantic Models for the Sofisti App
+Central repository of knowledge for the Sofisti application